Flooring Options for Kitchens & Baths With Ratings

 Exotic imported woods such as Brazilian cherry, kempas, and merbau are also starting to find favor with American homeowners.
 Most are pre-finished with a coating that is tough and durable, often more durable than any site-finish coating.
 And, they are often finished on all four sides which helps prevent cupping — an important consideration as many of these tropical hardwoods are somewhat unstable.
-However, an increasing number of species are now available kiln dried but unfinished from specialty flooring mills, and can be finished locally for that glassy flat look typical of site-finished flooring.
+However, an increasing number of species are now available kiln dried but unfinished from specialty flooring mills and can be finished locally for that glassy flat look typical of site-finished flooring.

 Veneer floors are not nearly as durable as real wood floors and cannot be easily refinished like solid wood, but often come in a variety of colors and wood species not available, or available only at very high cost, in solid wood.
-We recommend these only for relatively low-traffic areas, and rarely for kitchens or bathrooms, where there is risk they will get wet, unless the material is specifically rated by its manufacturer as "moisture resistant".
+We recommend these only for relatively low-traffic areas, and rarely for kitchens or bathrooms, where there is a risk they will get wet unless the material is specifically rated by its manufacturer as "moisture resistant".

 Thanks to the urethane finishes available, solid wood floors can be used safely in kitchens and baths as long as spills are wiped up immediately.
 You can vacuum, sweep, or damp mop a wood floor, but never use water-based cleaners.
 Avoid high-gloss finishes.
 These look great in the magazine photographs, but not so great after a few months on your floor.
-They show scratches and wear much more readily than semi-glass or matte finishes.
+They show scratches and wear much more readily than semi-gloss or matte finishes.

-Floor finishes for wood floors are made in two basic formulations, water based and oil based.
-The paint companies say there is no difference in durability, but, in fact there is.
+Floor finishes for wood floors are made in two basic formulations, water-based and oil-based.
+The paint companies say there is no difference in durability, but, in fact, there is.
 Oil-based finishes are more durable, but they also emit more smelly volatile organic compounds (VOCs) while drying, and may require you to evacuate the house for a few hours.
 Most of today's finishes can be walked on (carefully) within six hours or so.

 In its natural state, bamboo is one of the world's most environmentally friendly natural construction materials.
 It is not wood.
 It's a stalk of grass.
 There are over 1,000 species of bamboo growing in most places in the world, even in the U.S. The bamboo used in flooring grows so fast, (about 1" each hour), that there is little danger of exhausting the material.
 It is completely sustainable.
 It can reach 90' in height and 8" - 10" in diameter by the time it is harvested.
 Bamboo is on average 27% harder than Northern Red Oak and about 60% more stable.